Change of ownership

 To confirm you’re the new owner, you'll need to provide us with one of the following documents:

-• A copy of the title deed showing the date of the transfer of ownership
+• a copy of the title deed showing the date of the transfer of ownership

-• A copy of a letter from your solicitor confirming the date of the sale (this does not need to be addressed to us and can be correspondence from your solicitor to you).
+• a copy of a letter from your solicitor confirming the date of the sale.
+This does not need to be addressed to us and can be correspondence from your solicitor to you.
 The letter must include the property address, your name and the legal date of the transfer

 As the new owner, you will need to provide us with the original Microgeneration Certification Scheme (MCS) and Energy Performance Certificate (EPC) certificate numbers used by the original owner to make the application.
 You can ask the previous owner for these certificate numbers.